ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 Position 12: You entered: 0x55f410475250
 ```

-But when we run our string output program we still find the password string, and can get in the software:
+But when we run our string output program we still find the password string, and can use it in the program:
 ```
 $ python3 dump-strings-heap.py
 Position 1: You entered: You entered: ssword? >